How to screenshot on Surface Pro

 1. Press and hold the Windows capacitive button.

-2. While you hold down the Windows button, press and release the Volume Down button on the side of the device.
+2. While holding the Windows button, press and release the Volume Down button on the side of the device.

 Screenshot on Surface Pro 1 and Surface Pro 2 in Tablet Mode